Youth in Development Program Coordinator

 While Guatemala is generally tolerant, values concerning sexual orientation and gender identity may be different from those in the U.S. Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach communicating sexual orientation and gender identity in their communities and host countries.
 Volunteers who are of an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of their country of service may find they experience a high degree of curiosity or unwanted attention from host country nationals.
 Staff and currently serving Volunteers will address these topics during Pre-Service Training, and identify support mechanisms for incoming trainees.

 Volunteers are placed in Guatemalan communities which may be quite mountainous and, due to the altitude, can be cool to cold at night.
 Dressing in layers is the best way to deal with the daily temperature variations.
 The sunlight is strong, even during colder temperatures.

 Personal appearance is important to people in Guatemala, so professional or business casual dress is expected.
 Dressing appropriately will help you gain respect in your host community, facilitate integration, and increase your credibility and effectiveness.
 It is advised to take cues from your Guatemalan colleagues, and dress to meet/exceed their standards of professionalism.

 The cultural and security considerations for alcohol use differ greatly in Guatemala and the United States.
 Volunteers must understand and evaluate the social and cultural implications of alcohol use in their communities.
-Peace Corps service has many stressors and it is important for applicants to bring healthy self-care practices and coping strategies that will help them serve positively within country.
+Peace Corps service has many stressors and applicants need to bring healthy self-care practices and coping strategies that will help them to serve successfully.
 Additional conversations and guidance on coping strategies will be shared during the Pre-Service Training period.

 Serving in Guatemala